-The EU is making steady progress in improving the resource efficiency of its economy.
+The EU has made steady progress on improving the resource efficiency of its economy but much work remains to be done under the new Commission.

-Between 2000 and 2016, the EU-28's resource productivity went from €1.47/kg to €2.07/kg, an increase of 41%1.
+Between 2000 and 2017, the EU-28's resource productivity increased by almost 40%.
 This is happening in a context where the EU is gradually moving towards a more export oriented economy.
-Its ratio of physical imports (mainly fossil energy materials and metal ores) to physical exports (mainly semi-manufactured and finished products) measured in tonnes per capita, dropped from 3.6 in 2000 to 2.5 in 20162, suggesting an improvement in productivity.
+Its ratio of physical imports (mainly fossil energy materials and metal ores) to physical exports (mainly semi-manufactured and finished products) measured in tonnes per capita, dropped from 3.6 in 2000 to 2.5 in 2016, suggesting an improvement in productivity.

 However, the job is far from done.
-In 2014, the total waste generated in the EU-28 by all economic activities and households amounted to 2,503 million tonnes, the highest amount recorded for the 2004-2014 period3.
+In 2016, the total waste generated in the EU-28 by all economic activities and households amounted to 2,533 million tonnes; this was the highest amount recorded for the EU-28 during the period 2004-2016.
 Whilst improving resource efficiency will generally make good business sense, businesses often face a number of barriers to taking greater action, ranging from regulatory obstacles and a lack of effective market signals to difficulties in obtaining finance or technical advice to drive innovation.
 Public policy therefore has a role in supporting greater business action on resource efficiency.
 Meanwhile the economic and environmental case for accelerating action on resource efficiency in the EU is growing.
 This is particularly the case in a context where improving the competitiveness of the European economy, supporting the creation of good quality jobs and delivering on important global environmental commitments such as those under the Paris Agreement on climate change and the Sustainable Development Goals are all top of the agenda.

 The European Commission has recognised the importance of making more rapid progress on resource efficiency.
-The Commission introduced its Circular Economy Package in December 2015 and made some important policy progress, for example by improving the definitions of "waste" under the draft Waste Directive, publishing an Ecodesign Working Plan4 to incorporate resource efficient design criteria into product standards and encouraging greater focus on circular economy thinking in innovation support policies and public procurement.
+The Commission introduced its Circular Economy Package in December 2015 and made some important policy progress.
+This has included improving the definitions of "waste" under the Waste Directive and making a commitment under the Ecodesign Working Plan to incorporate resource efficient design criteria into product standards, with member state governments having recently approved the introduction of repair criteria for fridges.
+The Commission has also been promoting more focus on circular economy thinking through its innovation support and public procurement policies.